-Otoplasty Newport Beach
+Otoplasty in Newport Beach and Beverly Hills

 Otoplasty is a surgical procedure to reshape protruding or prominent ears.
 Commonly referred to as ear surgery, the procedure involves the molding and reshaping of the ear cartilage in order to create a more pleasing and balanced appearance.